 For more Tennessee-specific information, look over Insurance Bulletins at https://www.tn.gov/commerce/insurance/rules-and-laws/insurance-bulletins.html.

 For National Association of Insurance Commissioners Consumer Alerts visit https://content.naic.org/newsroom.htm

 TDCI’s insurance-related press releases

-- Over $5.5M Located For Tennesseans Through Life Insurance Policy Locator Service
+- Over $7.4 Million Located for Tennesseans So Far in 2020 Through Life Insurance Policy Locator Service